ZupIT/ritchie-docs/content/en/Getting started/Upgrade cli.md

 ---
 title: Upgrade CLI
 weight: 19
-description: 'In this section, you will find how upgrade CLI.'
+description: 'In this section, you will find how to upgrade CLI.'
 ---

 ---

 {{% alert color="info" %}}